 Drive and drive unit components for reciprocating compressor

-The main function of the drive and drive unit components of reciprocating compressor positive displacement pumps is to provide a reciprocating linear movement for driving the plunger or the diaphragm compressor of a pump head.
+The main function of the drive and drive unit components of reciprocating positive displacement pumps is to provide a reciprocating linear movement for driving the plunger or the diaphragm of a pump head.
 Figure 1shows an overview of various drive unit designs with and without stroke adjustment.

 Figure 1: Drives and drive units for metering pumps

 Drives and motors

 The term "drive" refers to the group of all functional elements that take primary energy and convert it into the linear, reciprocating form of kinetic energy necessary for operating the pump.

 The primary energy can take various forms, such as electric, pneumatic, hydraulic or chemical.